The AUTISM WELCOME HERE: Library Programs, Services and More Grant|

 The grant is funded by Barbara Klipper, retired librarian, consultant and trainer, and the author of two important books.
 Programming for Children and Teens with Autism Spectrum Disorder (ALA Editions, 2014) is a must-have for both new and veteran librarians.
 Barbara's deep knowledge and experience on the subject makes her guidance on serving these library users and their families invaluable.
 And her new book, The Secret Rules of Social Networking (AAPC Publishing, 2015), is a one-of-a-kind resource for teens and young adults with ASD or other social skills deficits that outlines the unstated rules that guide relationships in the real world and online as well.

-The application deadline for 2015 was December 1, 2015.
-The response to this first year of the grant was impressive and speaks not only to the ongoing need, but to the willingness and effectiveness of librarians all over the country who are doing amazing things.
+The response to the first year of the grant (2015) was impressive and speaks not only to the ongoing need, but to the willingness and effectiveness of librarians all over the country who are doing amazing things.
 Thank you for your applications and for your efforts to serve people with autism in your library.

 Take a look at this Libraries and Autism FEATURE: